WikiTeq/mediawiki-phpunit-action/README.md

 * `php` - version of PHP to install
 * `mwbranch` - MediaWiki branch to install
 * `extension` - extension name to test (this should match the desired extension directory)
-* `testgroup` - @group of tests to run (this should match your extension group defined on unit tests)
 * `type` - (optional) either can be `extension` or `skin`, default value is `extension`

 # Example